-A high proportion of Declaration of Conformity documents requested were received from economic operators, but approximately half were not drawn up in accordance with the EU Low Voltage Directive 2014/35/EU.
+A high proportion of Declaration of Conformity documents requested were received from economic operators, but approximately half were not drawn up in accordance with the EU Low Voltage Directive.
 Test reports were requested from economic operators for those products that failed the test programme.
-None of the test reports received for blenders was compliant with the assessment criteria, which was a series of questions relating to the administrative and technical content of the reports.
-Approximately 20% of test reports received for blenders and toasters were compliant, but overall the compliance rate was very low.
+None of the test reports received for blenders was compliant with the assessment criteria, which was a checklist for MSAs to complete consisting of a series of questions relating to the presence of administrative and technical content in the reports.
+Approximately 20% of test reports received for blenders were compliant, but overall the compliance rate was very low.

-An attempt was made to determine a parallel between the price of a given product and overall product safety.
+The project group tried to determine whether there is a connection between the price of a given product and overall product safety.
 This proved very difficult, as the small overall quantity does not give a statistically valid picture of the market.
-As the majority of samples purchased were in the lower price range, the non-conformity rate tends to follow the number of samples purchased.
+The majority of non-conforming samples were in the lower price range.
 However, some risks were identified in higher priced samples, which suggest that targeting only lower priced samples may not necessarily be the optimum strategy for market surveillance authorities.